JonathanThornander/TMapper/README.md

 Give TMapper a try and experience the power of strongly-typed, asynchronous mapping in your .NET projects!

-For more information, please visit the [TMapper GitHub repository](https://github.com/yourusername/TMapper).
+For more information, please visit the [TMapper GitHub repository](https://github.com/jonathanthornander/TMapper).

-**Note:** Don't forget to replace "yourusername" in the GitHub repository link with your actual GitHub username or organization name.